SW-Latitude-Paint-Review

 This review will not be a direct comparison between the two – instead, we will dive deep into the pros and cons of applying Sherwin-Williams Lattitude paint.

-How Lattitude Covers
+Lattitude and How it Covers

 With so many paint color options that will inherently cover better than others, the best and only way to test how well a house paint covers is by testing it without adding colorant.